okeeffed/developer-notes/manual/Kubernetes/Microservices.md

       perTryTimeout: 2s
 ```

-We can call `kubectl get destinationrule` etc to get and describe particular rules.
+We can also call `kubectl get destinationrule` etc to get and describe particular rules.

 ## 7.6 Mutual TLS example